Chromatic splitting for the $K(2)$-local sphere at $p=2$: The decomposition of

 Now let $x$ be a class detected by $\eta v_1 \myoneb+v_1^2\myoneb^2$.
 We have an equation for the algebraic Bockstein

 The Geometric Boundary Theorem implies $\eta^2\chi+\eta v_1 \chi^2$ is a permanent cycle and detects the Bockstein $\beta(x)$.
-By \fullref{lem:twoxtildes10} there must be an additive extension $2x=\beta(x)\eta$ in the spectral sequence. \end{proof}
+By \Cref{lem:twoxtildes10} there must be an additive extension $2x=\beta(x)\eta$ in the spectral sequence. \end{proof}

-We now come to one the main calculations of this paper, \fullref{prop:chiperm}.
+We now come to one the main calculations of this paper, \Cref{prop:chiperm}.
 This result shows that the localized Adams-Novikov Spectral Sequence \eqref{eq:main-localized} for the spectrum $L_{K(1)}L_{K(2)}V(0)$ can be obtained from the spectral sequence of \eqref{eq:extra-localized1} for $L_{K(1)}(E^{h\GG_2^1}\wedge V(0))$ by tensoring with the exterior algebra $E(\zeta_2)$ and extending the differentials by the Leibniz rule.
 This is by no means formal.
-It requires a statement and argument which, on the surface, looks like a repetition of \fullref{prop:chipermG1}, but the logic requires us to prove part (2) of \fullref{prop:chipermG1} before proving part (1) of \fullref{prop:chiperm}.
+It requires a statement and argument which, on the surface, looks like a repetition of \Cref{prop:chipermG1}, but the logic requires us to prove part (2) of \Cref{prop:chipermG1} before proving part (1) of \Cref{prop:chiperm}.

 \begin{thm} The spectral sequence

 collapses at $E_4$.
 We have \begin{enumerate}

 \item The classes $\myoneb$, $\myoneb^2$, and $v_1\myoneb^2$, are permanent cycles.
 If $y$ is any class detected by $\myoneb$, then $\beta(y)$ is detected by $\myoneb^2$, and $2y = \beta(y)\eta$.